If you’re looking for a quick and cheap meal around Walt Disney World, Quick Service Restaurants are going to be your best choice.

 Lets get back to basics for a minute, since not everyone knows exactly what the the Dining Plan is.

-The idea of a Meal Plan is to take the stress out of your Disney vacation.
-Since your meals are already paid for, you aren’t stressing about money each time you grab a meal.
+The idea of a Dining Plan is to take the stress out of your Disney vacation.
+Since your meals are already paid for, it’s one less thing to stress out about.

 How do you redeem your credits?

 Your credits are stored on your MagicBand.
 When you’re ready to eat, tap your MagicBand at the cash register and enter a pin that you created at check-in.
-Nothing else needs to be done.
+The rest is up to the Cast Member at the cash register.

 Meal Plan Tiers

-There are 3 Tiers to Disney Dining.
-There is Quick Service (the the focus of this Post), Disney Dining Plan, and the Deluxe Dining Plan.
+There are 4 Tiers to Disney Dining.
+There is Quick Service (the the focus of this Post), Disney Dining Plan, Disney Dining Plan Plus, and the Deluxe Dining Plan.

 The wording “per night” is only used to calculate how many meals and snacks you receive.
 It does not mean that you are only allowed to spend that amount of credits per day.
 You are free to use them however you’d like.